KanoComputing/kano-debber/README.md

 With each repository it can do three operations:

 1. Download - it downloads the latest version from GitHub, using the token if specified
-2. Build - it builds the .deb package using the Debian `debuild` command
+2. Build - it builds the .deb package using the Debian `debuild` commander
 3. Install - it installs the previously built .deb package using the `gdebi` command

 `kano-debber` processes each package in the order of how they are in the `repos` file.
 If you would like to have specific packages installed before others (dependencies), place them higher in the repos file.